-7.16.
-Inclusive entrepreneurship
+7.18.
+Inclusive entrepreneurship in tourism sector

-While promoting entrepreneurship, the Ministry of Tourism will have special focus on women entrepreneurship and weaker section to ensure inclusive tourism development in the country.
+While promoting entrepreneurship, the Mission will have special focus on women entrepreneurship and weaker section to ensure inclusive tourism development in the country.

-7.17.
-E-market place for Guides
+7.19.
+E-market place for tourism MSMEs

-The Mission will strengthen the efforts of the Ministry of Tourism to set up an e-market place for guides to facilitate tourists avail services of tourist guides through the portal, pay online and also see his rating and feedback.
+Ministry of Tourism has set up an e-market place for guides to facilitate tourists avail services of tourist guides through the portal, pay online and also see his rating and feedback.
 This will empower the tourist guides and connect him with tourists enhancing his reach.
+The Mission will set up e-market place for other such tourism MSMEs also such art, craft and souvenir etc.

-Chapter 8-VISA, Immigration and Custom Processes
+Chapter 8 - VISA, Immigration and Custom Processes